 Under the General Product Safety Regulations 2005, it is a requirement that all producers of any potentially dangerous product must be fully labelled with information and warnings relating to that product.

-As well as a candle safety label your candles or melts must also be CLP complaint.
+As well as a candle safety label your candles or melts must also be CLP compliant.

 The CLP Regulation (for “Classification, Labelling and Packaging”) is a European Union regulation from 2008, which aligns the European Union system of classification, labelling and packaging of chemical substances and mixtures to the Globally Harmonised System (GHS).

-This article explains how to be CLP complaint: http://www.cirs-reach.com/CLP/Labelling_Packaging.html
+This article explains how to be CLP compliant: http://www.cirs-reach.com/CLP/Labelling_Packaging.html

 Fragrances contain a range of different chemicals which are classed as potentially harmful and need to be displayed on the packaging.
 All such details are provided with products supplied by NI Candle Supplies.